srinjoygope/sentiment_analysis_on_imdb_reviews/README.md

 ## Dataset
 The dataset used is the IMDB Dataset of 50K Movie Reviews.
-It can be downloaded from here.

 ## How to Run the Project